A Bayesian Framework for Active Tactile Object Recognition, Pose Estimation and Shape Transfer Learning: Methods

+where $\mathbf{M}$ and $\mathbf{X}_{c}$ represent the sets of vertices of the MAP shape and the observed contact points, respectively.

-Both GPIS-based and DHD-based target point selection procedures share the same idea, prioritizing target points that are far away from existing data points in the hope of capturing the global context efficiently.
-In the following sections, the aforementioned target point selection procedure will be referred to as the GPIS-DHD exploration procedure.
+Both GPIS-based and DHD-based target point selection schemes prioritize surface regions far from existing data, encouraging uniform coverage of the estimated surface.
+Together, they are referred to as the GPIS-DHD exploration procedure in the following sections.